• Home

 The Junior Jarl's Squad

 Every year in Lerwick one lucky school pupil is selected by their peers to be the Junior Jarl, complete with squad.
-Like the adults, they make several visits through the day, and celebrate the passing of winter with a torchlit procession and galley burning.
+Like the adults, they make several visits through the day and take part in a torchlit procession and galley burning.

 The junior procession starts at 5.30pm from Hillhead and the Junior Jarl’s Squad and other junior squads march towards King George V playing field, where the junior galley will meet its fiery end.

-With almost 1,000 guisers carrying flaming torches, singing, and celebrating, the senior procession is spectacular.
+With almost 1,000 guizers carrying flaming torches, singing, and celebrating, the senior procession is spectacular.

-At 7.30pm streetlights are dimmed, for Up Helly Aa light up.
-As flares are sparked and the torches are lit an atmospheric glow illuminates the night sky and the Jarl’s Squad marches up the ranks celebrating with all the guisers – so called because they wear disguises.
+At 7.30pm streetlights are dimmed for the Up Helly Aa light up.
+As flares are sparked and the torches are lit an atmospheric glow illuminates the night sky and the Jarl’s Squad marches up the ranks celebrating with all the guizers – so called because they wear disguises.

-Only the Jarl’s Squad appears as Vikings but each guiser is part of their own squad and will be dressed to a particular theme – more on that later.
-Squads put a lot of effort into looking fantastic for Up Helly Aa and you should expect to see the unexpected and the spectacular.
+Only the Jarl’s Squad dress as Vikings but each guizer is part of their own squad and will be dressed to a particular theme – more on that later.
+Squads put a lot of effort into looking fantastic for Up Helly Aa and you should expect the unexpected and the spectacular.

 It’s worth bearing in mind that it gets busy, and some people pick their spot well in advance.
 The best advice is to wrap up warm and wear waterproof clothing – there will be no postponement for weather!

-At the end of the procession, which lasts around 30 minutes, the galley will be taken into the King George V playing fields and will be surrounded by guisers, each carrying a four-foot flaming torch.
+At the end of the procession, which lasts around 30 minutes, the galley will be taken into the King George V playing fields and is surrounded by the guizers, each carrying a four-foot flaming torch.
 It’s a spectacular sight as almost 1,000 flames circle the galley carrying the Guizer Jarl.
-It’s said to be one of the proudest moments for any Jarl.

-Renditions of the Up Helly Aa Song and Galley Song follow, as the Jarl steps out of the galley before the torches are thrown into the galley.
-The result is a splendid Viking pyre, that sends heat and light upwards – signifying the passing of winter and the return of longer days.
+Renditions of the Up Helly Aa Song and Galley Song follow as the Jarl steps out of the galley before the torches are thrown into it.
+The result is a splendid Viking pyre that sends heat and light upwards – signifying the passing of winter and the return of longer days.

-As the galley burns The Norseman’s Home will be sung, before guisers depart and gather at their own squad huts.
+As the galley burns, The Norseman’s Home is sung before the guizers depart and gather at their own squad huts.

 Each hall has its own musicians performing, and guests are encouraged to take part in dancing.
 There will also be an array of food with warming soups, bannocks, pies, cakes, and fancies to keep everyone fuelled through the night.